chfuchte/sqk/README.md

 # sqk

-A lightweight, vim-like terminal database explorer.
+A lightweight, vim-inspired terminal database explorer.

 ## Table of Contents